uRHL/mm-IMDb-database/README.md

     7. Extract the element's text

 ### plotKeywords
 With this information we expect to be able to query films related with an specific term.
-For example, similarly to the synopsis, we can query films that are related with war or violence, even though that genre is not explicitly mentioned in the attribute *genres*.
+For example, similarly to the synopsis, we can query films that are related with war or violence, even though it is not explicitly mentioned in the attribute *genres*.

 Scrapping pseudocode: